Russia to slam retaliatory tariffs on US imports

-MOSCOW — Russia has announced retaliatory measures in response to the U.S. move to impose tariffs on foreign steel and aluminum.
+MOSCOW — Russia on Tuesday announced retaliatory measures in response to the U.S. move to impose tariffs on foreign steel and aluminum.

-Oreshkin said that additional tariffs will be applied to a range of U.S. imports, but he declined to immediately name them.
+Oreshkin said that additional tariffs will be applied to a range of U.S. imports, but he declined to immediately name them, saying his ministry will release the list in the coming days.
 He added that the tariffs will be applied to the U.S. goods that have domestic equivalents to avoid hurting the national economy.

+Oreshkin later told reporters that tariffs may apply to road construction equipment and some other items, but will not target medicines, according to Russian news agencies.

 The European Union, India, China and Russia all have applied to the WTO to challenge the tariffs that took effect March 23.
 Washington argued they were for national security reasons.